 No. Our mission from the beginning was to make sauces that compliment the food items in which they are used.
 We are not going to be one of those sauce companies that strive to make the hottest possible sauces, made especially for their heat "shock" value.
 Our sauces will range from sweet, to mild, hot, and blazing hot.
 There will be a variety to ensure that every potential user can find a sauce that suits their taste and heat tolerance.

 We certainly intend to have adequate inventory of all of the core sauce items in stock for immediate delivery to satisfy orders.
-The source pepper pods themselves are very seasonal, but we have made provisions to satisfy this spring and early summer for pepper purchases.
-Of course, limited-availability sauces will come and go.
+The source pepper pods themselves are very seasonal, and production schedules sometimes run afoul .
+Of course, limited-availability sauces and seasonal sauces will come and go.

 Most of our sauces are fermented, which results in a very acid base product.
 Products with high natural acid levels offer potentially unlimited shelf life.
 Foods with a pH of 4.6 or less offer the safest shelf life of all foods.
 Some of our cooked or smoked sauces are not fermented, but are acidified during processing to provide the same protection.